Understand Original and Latest source properties

 - Integration: the contact was created or updated via a third-party software that you have integrated with HubSpot.
 Keep in mind that some integrations will appear under API key depending on what information is being passed into HubSpot.

 - Presentations: the contact was created or updated via the documents tool.

-- Sales: the contact was created or updated via a logged email sent using the HubSpot Sales extension.
+- Sales: the contact was created or updated manually within the HubSpot Sales extension sidebar.